aws-samples/amazon-cloudwatch-monitor-for-sap-netweaver/docs/Troubleshooting.md

 # Troubleshooting

-In case of metrics are not available inside CloudWatch or Lambda Runtime Errors, make sure to check the Lambda Function and Logs.
+In case of metrics are not available inside CloudWatch or Lambda Runtime Errors, make sure to check the Lambda Function and CloudWatch Logs - Log Group **/aws/lambda/sap-monitor-\<SID\>**.

 You can always change your credentials or connection information (e.g. host) inside AWS Secrets Manager.